Finance Resources - Contents

 - Charity Finance Group.
 For charity finance staff and senior management.

-- Mango provides financial management services to the aid sector in the field.
-See their Guide to Financial management for some basics on budgeting, reporting etc. Seek out their Downloads section, for their complete Excel based accounting system.
+- Mango, now part of Humentum, provides financial management services to the aid sector in the field.
+See their Guide to Financial Management for some basics on budgeting, reporting etc.

 - Sayer Vincent are an accountancy firm specialising in the non-profit sector.
 Their web site has some useful information, although the sections on software effectively just says ‘refer to our consultant for advice’.